School climate and student behavior

 Strategy overview

-• Training teachers: As part of a broader reform effort, some models focus on classroom-level changes delivered by teachers.
-These may include intentional approaches to the physical classroom set up or seating chart; setting standards for expected behavior and providing positive reinforcement; and offering students varied avenues for positive contributions to the classroom.
-Teachers typically receive robust training and ongoing professional development as they implement the reform.
+• Utilizing group or classroom-based interventions: Some models focus on classroom-level changes delivered by teachers or focused on individual students.
+These may include skills-based social-emotional learning curricula designed to foster interpersonal and cognitive skills; classroom management techniques like setting up the seating chart to minimize disruption; setting standards for expected behavior and providing positive reinforcement; and offering students varied avenues for positive contributions to the classroom.
+Other interventions include group-based support services like group counseling, that is designed to address mental health concerns while supporting whole-student social-emotional growth.
+Teachers should receive robust training and ongoing professional development as they implement reforms.

-• Moving away from punitive practices: An increasingly common approach to promoting positive student behavior and school climate is through restorative justice programming, which can be delivered to individual students, small groups, and school-wide.
-Restorative justice practices focus on shifting away from exclusionary punishment (like suspensions) and instead creating formal spaces for direct dialogue between students and/or school staff.
-At its core, restorative justice focuses on addressing the conditions that allow an incident to occur, and on healing for all individuals involved.
+• Moving away from punitive practices: An increasingly common approach to promoting positive student behavior and school climate is through school-wide restorative justice implementation.
+Restorative justice practices focus on building and maintaining community and relationships in a way that enables positive conflict resolution.
+It shifts away from exclusionary punishment and instead creates structured spaces for direct dialogue between all members of the school community, including students and/or school staff.
+At its core, restorative justice focuses on addressing the conditions that allow an incident to occur and healing for all individuals involved.

 Multiple systematic reviews and meta-analyses found that interventions focused on school climate and student behavior are associated with statistically significant, positive impacts on academic outcomes.